Skip to main content

 Course summary

-This course enables employees of our partner agencies who'd like to become social workers to develop the required academic skills to progress to the full professional qualifying BA (Hons) Social Work (Integrated Degree Apprenticeship).
+This course is for employees of our partner agencies who want to become social workers.
+It gives you the skills you need to progress to the BA (Hons) Social Work (Integrated Degree Apprenticeship).

 What you'll study